thebrainygeek/plagiarism/docs/final.md

 * Running time is longer than Nearest Neighbor algorithm
 * 3D space issue might be critical if the input structure is huge
-* Multiple pathes with same cost will be added but it shouldn't.
+* Multiple pathes with same cost will be both added but it shouldn't.

 -------------------------------------------------